hivesolutions/budy/readme.md

 value should be a valid float value for the discount (default to `None`)
 * `BUDY_DISCOUNT_JOIN` (`bool`) - If both the voucher and the base discount values should be applied at the same time for an order and/or bag or if instead only the largest of both should be used (default to `True`)
+* `BUDY_DISCOUNT_TAXES` (`bool`) - If both the order and/or bag line taxes and the complete order and/or bag values should be applied at the same time or if instead only the largest of both should be used (default to `True`)
 * `BUDY_SHIPPING` (`str`) - String with the definition of the lambda function to be called for calculus of the shipping costs for a bundle (bag or order) the arguments provided are the sub total, taxes, quantity and bundle and the return value should be a valid float value for the shipping costs (default to `None`)